ReidsGuides.com

 Police now keep a close eye on tourist hot spots, liek the Duomo in Milan here, checking tourists' bags and keeping everyone safe.

 Police now keep a close eye on tourist hot spots, like the Duomo in Milan here, checking tourists' bags and keeping everyone safe.
-Heck, most sights in Paris now have metal detectors you have to go through—even at the church of Saint-Chapelle.
+Heck, most sights in Paris now have metal detectors you have to go through—even at the church of Sainte-Chapelle.

 Random, violent crime rates are much lower in Europe than in the United States.
 Murder is rare, and terrorism is more a scary bluff than harsh reality.